Overview

 What makes this course different

-100% of students surveyed responded positively to questions on themes including “Learning Resources” in the 2023 National Student Survey.
-(National Student Survey 2023, Results published 10 Aug 2023)
+93% of students surveyed on this course responded positively to questions on “Learning Resources” in the 2024 National Student Survey.
+(National Student Survey 2024, Results published 10 July 2024)

-The course teaches you the practical principles of HR, and gives you a broader understanding of business - from marketing to economics - to make you a more rounded and versatile employee.
+The degree teaches you the practical principles of HR, and gives you a broader understanding of business - from marketing to economics - to make you a more rounded and versatile employee.

 Accreditation